 Why Year-Round Baseball Is A Really Bad Idea For Kids

-“I want to encourage the families and parents that are out there that this is not normal to have a surgery at 14 and 15 years old.
-That you have time, that baseball is not a year-round sport.
+“I want to encourage the families and parents that are out there that this is not normal to have surgery at 14 and 15 years old.
+That you have time, and that baseball is not a year-round sport.
 That you have an opportunity to be athletic and play other sports.
 Don’t let the institutions that are out there running before you guaranteeing scholarship dollars and signing bonuses that this is the way…they’re competing and maxing out too hard, too early, and that’s why we’re having these problems.
 Please, take care of those great future arms.”

 Chris Gissell, who played professional baseball for fourteen years and now owns and operates Baseball Dudes, a private training facility for athletes of all ages in Washington State, shared this with ILTWYP…

 After pitching over 1,500 professional innings and then coaching it for three seasons, I feel I have a good understanding and feel for what it takes, both physically and mentally, to survive long term.

 I don’t care about hearing about youth programs’ win-loss records, nor does it matter to me how many tournaments they have won or where they rank on some national ranking list.
 I want to know how they are taking care of their players.
 How they are developing them.
 How they are preparing them for high school baseball.
 How are they teaching them the mental game, and how are they at developing character?

 When I first broke into professional baseball in the late ’90s, it was a big thing when someone went down with a major arm injury.
 As it moved on into the 2000s, it started to become more and more widespread.
 Flash forward to 2012-2014, when I was coaching; I was blown away at the number of players we drafted who already had a zipper on their elbow (Tommy John Surgery Scar).